 When I’m trying to get a good night’s sleep, I sometimes find myself tossing and turning, thinking about what I could do to improve a motorcycle.
-Some of my ideas have been downright wacky, like cramming a 670cc Predator V-twin from Harbor Freight into the frame of a tiny Honda Ruckus.
+Some of my ideas have been downright stupid, like cramming a 670cc Predator V-twin from into the frame of a tiny Honda Ruckus.
 However, one persistent idea has been to take an old beater of a motorcycle, remove whatever boring engine resides in the frame, and drop in a diesel.
 Apparently, I am not alone with this idea.
-They are rare, but there are some diesel motorcycles out there.
+A number of manufacturers have put diesel motorcycles into production, though you’ll be lucky to find any of them for sale.

 Those of you familiar with military equipment will be quick to point out an obvious (well, to nerds) motorcycle that runs on diesel.
 It’s a fine example to start with:

-Disappointingly, I only found a few.
+Disappointingly, I found staggeringly few production machines out there.
 My favorite is the EVA Track T-800CDI.
 This mishmash of characters is a low-volume adventure motorcycle by EVA Products BV Holland from the Netherlands.
 How low volume?
 I couldn’t even find a website for the manufacturer and came across only one review for this thing.

 To quote that Motorcycle News review from Chris Newbigging: